Anthony Tata to Newsmax: Schumer 'Out of His Lane' on Israel

-Senate Minority Leader Chuck Schumer was "way out of his lane" to call for a new election in Israel to determine whether Prime Minister Benjamin Netanyahu should remain in power, during "this time of extreme existential threat," retired Brigadier Gen. Anthony Tata said on Newsmax Sunday.
+Senate Majority Leader Chuck Schumer was "way out of his lane" to call for a new election in Israel to determine whether Prime Minister Benjamin Netanyahu should remain in power, during "this time of extreme existential threat," retired Brig.
+Gen. Anthony Tata told Newsmax on Sunday.

 Israel's battle against Hamas, Tata added, is a "tactical operational strategic threat at every level and he needs the focus to do what he's got to do."